ChubV/oop-di/README.md

 Installation
 ===

+Add `oop-di` as a dependency in `pyproject.toml` of your project.
+Or, do

 `pip install oop-di`

 Usage
 ===

 To make it work do the following steps:

+- provide definitions for all the services
+- compile the container
+- use container to inject services

 ```python
 # Init the `ContainerDefinition` component